strapi/documentation/docusaurus/docs/dev-docs/plugins/developing-plugins.md

 This section is about developing Strapi plugins to use them as local plugins or to submit them to the Marketplace.
 Not what you're looking for?
 Read the [plugins introduction](/dev-docs/plugins) and find your use case and recommended section to read from there.
 :::

-Strapi allows the development of plugins that work exactly like the built-in or 3rd-party plugins available from the Marketplace.
+Strapi allows the development of plugins that work exactly like the built-in plugins or 3rd-party plugins available from the Marketplace.
 Once created, your plugin can be:

-- used a local plugin, working only with a specific Strapi project
+- used a local plugin, working only with a specific Strapi project,
 - or submitted to the [Marketplace](https://market.strapi.io) to be shared with the community.

 The first step to developing a Strapi plugin is to create it using the CLI-based generator.
 Then you'll be able to leverage the [plugin APIs](#plugin-apis) to add features to your plugin.